-Fee revenues for the first six months of 2020 were lower when compared to the same period in 2019 primarily due to the temporary suspension of late payment charges and enforcement fees for new License Plate Denial notices to help mitigate the economic impact of the pandemic on customers, coupled with lower account fees due to lower trip volumes, offset by higher service fees due to the opening of the second phase of Highway 407 in late 2019.
+Fee revenues for the first nine months of 2020 were lower when compared to the same period in 2019 primarily due to lower account fees due to lower trip volumes and the temporary suspension of transponder lease fees, late payment charges and enforcement fees for new Licence Plate Denial notices during the second quarter of 2020 to help mitigate the economic impact of the pandemic on customers, offset by higher service fees due to the opening of the second phase of Highway 407 in late 2019.

 Management anticipates lower revenues in 2020 when compared to 2019 primarily due to the decline in traffic levels resulting from the on-going COVID-19 pandemic.
-However, management anticipates that traffic volumes will continue to steadily improve during the second half of 2020 as the economy reopens.